 The effect of Article XIIIA on the District's finances has been to restrict ad valorem tax revenues for general purposes to the statutory allocation of the 1% levy while leaving intact the power to levy ad valorem taxes in whatever rate or amount may be required to pay debt service on its outstanding general obligation bonds and unissued bonds authorized prior to July 1, 1978.
-The District has had no outstanding general obligation bonds for the Wastewater System since such bonds were fully retired on April 1, 2018.
+Since Fiscal Year 1978-79, tax revenues for the Water System have consisted exclusively of the District's allocated share of the 1% county levy.